 Did recent nose surgery leave you wondering what went wrong?
-Are you dissatisfied with appearance, or do you have trouble breathing?
+Are you dissatisfied with the appearance of your new nose, or do you have trouble breathing?
 If so, you may be considering revision rhinoplasty in Chicago.
 Often referred to as secondary rhinoplasty, this procedure is used to correct less than satisfactory results experienced from a primary rhinoplasty procedure.

-The nose is not just an attachment that sits in the middle of our face, but an important appendage for breathing and a significant sensory organ.
-If primary rhinoplasty is botched or unsuccessful, appearance and breathing can be affected.
+The nose is not just an attachment that sits in the middle of our face.
+It’s also an important appendage for breathing and a significant sensory organ.
+If primary rhinoplasty is botched or unsuccessful, appearance and breathing can also be affected.
 Revision rhinoplasty can be one of the more challenging procedures a plastic surgeon performs.
 Aside from fixing problems with the appearance of the nose, the inner structures involved with breathing and smell may require delicate, intricate attention.

 What is Revision Rhinoplasty?

-The second type is when revision rhinoplasty is performed to restructure a previously failed procedure.
+The second type of nasal revision is performed to restructure a previously failed procedure.
 A botched rhinoplasty can be one of the more distressing experiences a plastic surgery patient can endure.
 If appearance is worse, or functionality is affected, physical or psychological pain can result.
 Self-esteem may be fractured or breathing impaired, and revision rhinoplasty is a necessary solution.

 There are many reasons for primary rhinoplasty to fail.
 The most common is a technical error.
 Nose surgery experience, a sound surgical plan, and precise technique are critical for a successful rhinoplasty outcome.
 Poorly placed incisions, excessive cartilage and bone removal from the nasal bridge, or aggressive removal of nasal tip cartilages will lead to poor structural support.
-Results can be an unnatural and awkward appearance which will draw undue attention to the nose.
+The result can be an unnatural and awkward appearance, which will draw undue attention to the nose.